jerrychangusa/APCSA/codelab.md

 **public static int getLifePointsCost(String playerMove, String opponentMove);**

-Use the table from "Rules of the Game" to determine which scenarios will result in a life point dedcution.
+Use the table from "Rules of the Game" to determine which scenarios will result in a life point deduction.

 The getLifePointsCost method can be used to deduct life points for either the player or the computer.